nf-core/isoseq/README.md

 We thank the following people for their extensive assistance in the development of this pipeline:

+- Thanks to Jose [Espinosa-Carrasco](https://github.com/JoseEspinosa) and [Daniel Schreyer](https://github.com/DSchreyer) for their reviews and contributions
-- Richard Kuo ([Wobble Genomics](https://www.wobblegenomics.com/)) for his valuable advices on isoseq analysis
+- [Richard Kuo](https://github.com/GenomeRIK) ([Wobble Genomics](https://www.wobblegenomics.com/)) for his valuable advices on isoseq analysis
-- The Workpackage 2 of GENE-SWitCH Project for their fruitful discussions and remarks
+- The Workpackage 2 of [GENE-SWitCH Project](https://www.gene-switch.eu/) for their fruitful discussions and remarks
-- Mick Watson group for their support
+- [Mick Watson](https://twitter.com/BioMickWatson) group for their support
 - The nf-core community for their help in the development of this pipeline
-- Daniel Schreyer for code reviews
-- James A. Fellows Yates & nf-core for the metro map style components for pipeline graph
+- [James A. Fellows Yates](https://github.com/jfy133) & nf-core for the metro map style components for pipeline graph

 This pipeline has been developed as part of the GENE-SWitCH project.
 This project has received funding from the European Union's Horizon 2020 Research and Innovation Programme under the grant agreement n° 817998.